laminas/laminas-cache/docs/book/v3/reference/migration.md

-# Migration to laminas-cache 3.0
+# Migration to Version 3.0

 Upgrading to `laminas-cache` will require a few code-changes, depending on how the storage adapters were used.
-Please note that the migration guide assumes that `laminas-cache` is installed via composer.
+Please note that the migration guide assumes that `laminas-cache` is [installed via Composer](installation.md).

-Please checkout the [checklist](#checklist) to see what changes need to be done.
+Please check out the [checklist](#checklist) to see what changes need to be done.

 The biggest change with `laminas-cache` v3.0 is that this component will be shipped without a specific cache adapter.
 The idea behind this is, that projects can freely choose those cache adapters they really use.

-In the past, most of the adapters laminas does officially support were not properly tested, blocked PHP version upgrades (due to extensions lacking compatibility) and had to be maintained due to backwards compatibility.
+In the past, most of the adapters Laminas does officially support were not properly tested, blocked PHP version upgrades (due to extensions lacking compatibility) and had to be maintained due to backwards compatibility.
 Starting with v3.0, all adapters can be maintained and evolve independently.

 ## Checklist

-- [ ] `laminas-cache` is updated to the latest version from within `2.x` (currently `2.13.2`)
+1. `laminas-cache` is updated to the latest version from within `2.x` (currently `2.13.2`)
-- [ ] `laminas-cli` is installed to verify the configuration integrity (`vendor/bin/laminas laminas-cache:deprecation:check-storage-factory-config`); _in case you don't want to use `laminas-cli`, please check out the [normalized array configuration](https://github.com/laminas/laminas-cache/releases/tag/2.12.0) example in the release notes of `2.12.0)[https://github.com/laminas-cli` is installed to verify the configuration integrity (`vendor/bin/laminas laminas-cache:deprecation:check-storage-factory-config`); _in case you don't want to use `laminas-cli`, please check out the [normalized array configuration](https://github.com/laminas/laminas-cache/releases/tag/2.12.0` to manually verify your configuration_
+2. [`laminas-cli` is installed](https://docs.laminas.dev/laminas-cli/) to verify the configuration integrity (`vendor/bin/laminas laminas-cache:deprecation:check-storage-factory-config`); in case you don't want to use `laminas-cli`, please check out the [normalized array configuration](https://github.com/laminas/laminas-cache/releases/tag/2.12.0) example in the release notes of 2.12.0
-- [ ] `laminas-cache` is required with `^3.0` within `composer.json`
+3. `laminas-cache` is required with `^3.0` within `composer.json`
-- [ ] Cache adapters which are used within the project needs to be required in at least `^2.0`; in case you don't know which adapters are in use, either check your project configuration or search for the `Laminas\Cache\Storage\Adapter` namespace in your projects source code.
+4. Cache adapters which are used within the project needs to be required in at least `^2.0`; in case you don't know which adapters are in use, either check your project configuration or search for the `Laminas\Cache\Storage\Adapter` namespace in your projects source code.
 Every adapter has to be listed in either your `module.config.php` (laminas-mvc) or `config.php` (mezzio) configuration.
-- [ ] Project does not use any of the [Removed classes and traits](#removed-classes-and-traits)
+5. Project does not use any of the [removed classes and traits](#removed-classes-and-traits)
-- [ ] Storage adapters are not extended in any way as [all adapters are `final`](#breaking-changes) starting with v2.0 of the individual adapter component
+6. Storage adapters are not extended in any way as [all adapters are `final`](#breaking-changes) starting with v2.0 of the individual adapter component

 ## New Features

 - Each cache adapter has its [own package](#satellite-packages).
 - Support for PHP 8.1

-# Removed Classes and Traits
+## Removed Classes and Traits

 With `laminas-cache` v3, some classes/traits were removed as well: